sstglobal/cumis/README.md

 # Cumis

-Cumis is CMS for u and i!
+Cumis is _CMS_ for _u_ and _i_!

-Cumis is a Ruby CMS based on Rails and Rails_Admin.
+Cumis is a Ruby CMS that works with Rails and [RailsAdmin](https://github.com/sferik/rails_admin).
 Install the gem and use it to quickly setup pages for your users to edit.

+Cumis currently creates a simple database table (via migration) and setup the routing system.
+With this infrastucture, you can use any admin gem (or build your own!) such as [RailsAdmin](https://github.com/sferik/rails_admin) to CRUD your pages and easily route url to your pages.

 ## Installation